kannankvs/md2/SAI_1.5 Release notes.md

 ## 2.2 NAT
 •	Provisioning of APIs to configure NAT feature.
 API set is generic to configure various types of NAT.
 Besides configuration, these APIs can read the NAT table for aging and is achieved using the TAM GET API
-•	Provisioning a set of new definitions for SAI NAT specifications

 **Features:** Basic NAT (SNAT, DNAT), subnet based NAT, NAPT, Double NAT, NAT Exceptions